cilium/cilium/Documentation/gettingstarted/local-redirect-policy.rst

 =============
 When a Local Redirect Policy is applied, cilium BPF datapath translates frontend (ip/port/protocol tuple) from the policy to a node-local backend pod selected by the policy.
-However, such translation is skipped for traffic that originates from the backend and is destined to the frontend.
+However, such translation is skipped using ``sk_lookup`` BPF helpers for traffic that originates from the backend and is destined to the frontend .